 F. Course Technology (10 points total) 6.1 The tools used in the course support the learning objectives and competencies.
 3 3 6.2 Course tools promote learner engagement and active learning.
 3 3 6.3 Technologies required in the course are readily obtainable.
 2 2 6.4 The course technologies are current.
 1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
-1 0 Total ,
+1 1 Total 1 1 0

-6.1: Yes, good job explaining what equipment is needed.
+- 6.1: Yes, please explain in detail what types of technology students may be using.

+- 6.2: Yes

+- 6.3: Yes

+- 6.4: Yes

-6.5: Certain policies (eg, ADA, Codes of Conduct, etc.) are provided via extracted policy wording.
+- 6.5: Certain policies (eg, ADA, Codes of Conduct, etc.) are provided via extracted policy wording.
 However, the Reviewer was unable to locate links to privacy policies (eg, HIPAA, FERPA, etc.) Consider including that language in the course syllabus.

-G. Learner Support (9 points total) 7.1 The course instructions articulate or link to a clear description of the technical support offered 3 0 and how to obtain it.
-7.2 Course instructions articulate or link to the institution's accessibility policies and services.
-3 3 7.3 Course instructions articulate or link to an explanation of how the institution's academic 2 0 support services and resources can help learners succeed in the course and how learners can obtain them.
-7.4 Course instructions articulate or link to an explanation of how the institution's student support 1 0 services and resources can help learners succeed in the course and how learners can obtain them.
-Total 3
+G. Learner Support (9 points total) 7.1 The course instructions articulate or link to a clear description of the technical support offered and how to obtain it.
+3 0 7.2 Course instructions articulate or link to the institution's accessibility policies and services.
+3 3 7.3 Course instructions articulate or link to an explanation of how the institution's academic support services and resources can help learners succeed in the course and how learners can obtain them.
+2 2 7.4 Course instructions articulate or link to an explanation of how the institution's student support services and resources can help learners succeed in the course and how learners can obtain them.
+1 1 Total

-7.1: Providing students access to technology support is very important.
+- 7.1: Providing students access to technology support is very important.
 Don't assume that students know how to obtain support from the institution.
-Provide instructions/links for students to access the technology help services available to them.
-There are several InDesign help guides for students; please provide links of additional resources.

-7.2: The syllabus contains an excerpt and a link to the institution website pertaining to accessibility.
-The Reviewer applauds this information.

-7.3: Access to the institutional academic support services is critical.
-Consider providing instructions/links to tutoring, writing center, library, and other academic support services.
+Provide instructions/links for students to access the technology help services available to them. - 7.2: The syllabus contains an excerpt and a link to the institution website pertaining to accessibility.
+The Reviewer applauds this information. - 7.3: Access to the institutional academic support services is critical, good work adding this information. - 7.4: Links to student success center and student resources found.